-P.A.L. is a university funded program in the Office of Enrollment Management that promotes retention by providing students of diverse backgrounds the guidance and support necessary to ensure success at East Stroudsburg University.
+P.A.L. is a university-funded program in the Office of Enrollment Management that promotes retention by providing students of diverse backgrounds the guidance and support necessary to ensure success at East Stroudsburg University.
 Students who elect to participate in the program are provided personal support advising sessions, advocacy services, information on student cultural groups and student activities, leadership opportunities, and a series of informative workshops that address issues relevant to academic success and retention.
-For more information call 570-422-2862, or visit the Office of Enrollment Management, 119 Zimbar-Liljenstein Hall.
+For further information on the P.A.L.
+Program, call 570-422-2862, or visit the Office of Enrollment Management located in 119 Zimbar-Liljenstein Hall.